Chesca Colloredo-MansfeldCo-Founder & CEO (USA)

 In a single mobile-friendly application, providers can review patient history, prepare for daily patient volumes, review missed appointments, and follow up with caretakers to reschedule visits.

-CAST’s suite of features helps to inform effective efforts to increase early detection and referral rates, raise community awareness, and provide parent support and education.
+CAST’s suite of features informs our efforts to increase early detection and referral rates, raise community awareness, and provide parent support and education.
 For example, if partners and clinicians see that adherence to treatment is lower than MiracleFeet’s targets, they can introduce new interventions.
 Atypical cases can also be tagged through guided prompts, which help providers diagnose patients needing special attention.

 Overall, allowing providers to join in tracking the progress and results of children they’re treating is a critical feature that makes CAST so successful within our network.
 The data is useful to them and their clinical work and incentivizes quality care.